mamoore1440/personal-site/src/content/finished-parts/RTH-Table-Of-Contents.md

 * Introduction:
   * The Actual Solution For Decision Making
   * Subjective Value For Supply
-  * A Faltered Economic Efficiency
+  * The Faltering Economic Efficiency From Private Property
 * Explanation:
   * Logic
 * Concepts: